 The second reason we wanted to put together this tools assessment was to dispel the idea that any tool is a silver bullet.
 No tool can replace an organizing program — at best, it can augment the work already done by people, whether they’re organizers or volunteers.
 We wanted to help educate buyers on what tools existed, which questions to ask vendors, what to be aware of (for instance, features that have been launched versus features ‘on the roadmap’).

 And now, one year later, we can see how different the landscape is.
-Hundreds of campaigns purchased and used new organizing technology.
+Hundreds of digital organizers purchased and used new organizing technology.
 Some tools were easier to adopt and implement than others were.
-We spoke with campaigns and organizations across the country to figure out what worked and what didn’t — we even embedded in some of the most competitive Senate campaigns for the final month to dig in on how tools were being used and what pain points still exist.
+We spoke with progressive organizations across the country to figure out what worked and what didn’t — we even embedded in some high-profile digital organizing teams in October 2018 to dig in on how tools were being used and what pain points still exist.

 To make our assessment more helpful, we made three major updates:

 - We spoke with organizers, activists, data directors, organizing directors, program managers, regional organizing directors, and other staffers to get their unfiltered thoughts about the tech that helped (or hurt!) their efforts to win the 2018 midterms.
 By providing feedback from actual practitioners, we hope we can continue to break down language barriers and provide useful information to folks considering tools.

 - We updated the existing tools on the site with new pricing information, features, and more to reflect the most up to date versions of the tools.
 For instance — Flipgrid is now free to all users, and Team has a new “Team Chat” functionality!

 - We expanded our guide to include the following tools:

 VAN Digital 8

 Political Data Inc